[−][src]Struct serde_lexpr::Cons

 A cons cell is similiar to a two-element tuple in Rust.
 Its fields

-are traditionally called car
+are traditionally called car and cdr, for obscure historical

 reasons.
-Both the car
+Both the car and the cdr field can hold any Value,

 including other cons cells.